 Starting in January 2012 my role changed from a full time Senior System Engineer to an IT Manager.

 Due to the fact that in really big companies Compliance (paperwork like SOX etc…) is much more important than technical stuff, I decided in November 2013 to move on to a company without all that much overhead so that I can really focus more on technical tasks with less paperwork.

 After the next 2 years working in an internal IT department, I accepted another job offer at arcade solutions ag (www.arcade.ch), a leading Swiss IT company located in Lucerne.
 First as Senior System Engineer and then as “Teamleader Cloud Services”, my focus is designing and implementing various cloud projects (private/public/hybrid) with a main focus on Azure and as well cloud services offered in our data centers.
 I also help customers transitioning to an Outsourcing of the whole IT.

-During the last years I’ve intensively worked with Citrix products (XenApp, XenDesktop, PVS, CAG) and SCCM.
+During the last years I’ve intensively worked with Citrix products (XenApp, XenDesktop, PVS, Netscaler) and SCCM.
 I’ve done different global projects as project manager in these areas.
-That’s the reason my blog is especially about SCCM and Citrix products.
+That’s the reason my blog is especially about Citrix products.

 – MCITP Enterprise Administrator